school logo in yellow

 • Assess – we use a range of assessment tools including teacher assessment and those by outside professionals to identify each child’s specific barriers to learning.

-• Plan – we plan what we will do to work towards overcoming these barriers through provision mapping and in some cases individual learning plans.
-This could be in the form of additional interventions or by making adjustments to the child’s learning in class.
+• Plan – we plan what we will do to work towards overcoming these barriers by setting short term targets in SEND support plans.
+These targets could be achieved through additional interventions or by making adjustments to the child’s learning in class.

 • Do – we put the planned interventions or adjustments in place for a set time period.